Device as a service (DaaS): The future of business hardware

 The benefits of a DaaS solution, from initial expenditure to TCO, flexibility and support

+But, in difficult economic times, many organisations won’t have the CapEx budget they need for this hardware refresh.
 Device as a device (DaaS) eliminates that up-front cost and brings many other advantages for over-stretched IT departments.
-And its appeal isn't confined to companies facing a big migration, either DaaS really could be the way most businesses buy hardware in the future.
+And its appeal isn't confined to companies facing a big migration either, DaaS could be the way most businesses buy hardware in the future.

 What is DaaS?

 In much the same way we've grown used to buying software as a service paying a monthly fee instead of an upfront lump sum it's now possible to do the same for hardware.
 Many companies will already lease hardware from a supplier, but DaaS is more than a fancy new name for leasing.

 Depending on the supplier and the package you choose, DaaS can also include extras such as inventory monitoring, network analytics, security and compliance reporting, remote device wiping and software patch management.
 It's a complete hardware management package, not just the hardware itself.

 What are the advantages of DaaS?

 The chief advantage for businesses is financial.
 With immense disruption to normal working life, now is a crucial time for many organisations to refresh – but as the business world struggles to get back in action, budgets may be tight.

 Even in more stable times, a full refresh is a CapEx headache, with companies not only forced to find the money for the hardware investment but also to account for the depreciation of that hardware from the moment it arrives on employees' desks.
 In the past, companies may have ended up tying themselves to expensive finance packages to afford such refreshes.
 And now, with many companies in a precarious position, many organisations might be tempted to put off or cancel their refreshes altogether, leaving them struggling to keep up with competitors with outdated hardware.